Eliot-Lyman Room Longfellow Hall Harvard Graduate School of Education Appian Way Cambridge MA USA

 Taking then from both the representational and abstract schools of painting, I attempting to set up artistic problems that combine images and painting techniques from the past with the present, that define space through unexpected uses of color and line, that generate for the viewer a sense of subtle psychological ambiguity and timelessness, and that comment on our human interactions.

 I mean to paint the individual male as possessor of masculinity but also as possessor of a unique personality vulnerable to all of life's demands.
-I want to look at men not as objects nor still lifes as did Manet, but at their human connection to the viewer as Cassett looked at women and children.
+I want to look at men not as objects nor still lifes as did Manet, but at their human connection the way Mary Cassett looked at women and children.

 This work was selected from the Cambridge Arts Open Studios Artist Registry on SlideRoom by one of their Creative Marketplace Exhibitions program partners,